 Aids in the training of new trainees.

-CPR certification is required and must obtained within 6 months of employment.
+CPR certification (must be obtained within six months of employment).

-Board registered Polysomnographic Technologist or ABSM Sleep Technologist required.
+Board registered Polysomnographic Technologist or ABSM Sleep Technologist.

 Knowledge of electronics, instruments, and equipment.